-Laura is a media archivist and historian of radio & television broadcasting.
+Laura is a media archivist and historian of radio & television broadcasting based in Chicago, IL.

 She is a Ph.D.
 Candidate in the Screen Cultures Program at Northwestern University,

-where she is finishing a doctoral dissertation entitled "Show Rooms: Domestic
+where she is finishing a doctoral dissertation about the history of radio and television

 Forthcoming and Recent Publications :